Western Midstream Partners, LP [WES] moving up – What are the long-term prospects?

 Fundamental Analysis of Western Midstream Partners, LP [WES]

-Now let’s turn to look at profitability: with a current Operating Margin for Western Midstream Partners, LP [WES] sitting at +35.39 and its Gross Margin at +40.73, this company’s Net Margin is now 18.30%.
-These measurements indicate that Western Midstream Partners, LP [WES] is generating considerably more profit, after expenses are accounted for, compared to its market peers.
+Now let’s turn to look at profitability: with a current Operating Margin for Western Midstream Partners, LP [WES] sitting at +35.39 and its Gross Margin at +40.73.

 Turning to investigate this organization’s capital structure, Western Midstream Partners, LP [WES] has generated a Total Debt to Total Equity ratio of 505.88.
 Similarly, its Total Debt to Total Capital is 83.49, while its Total Debt to Total Assets stands at 52.12.
 Looking toward the future, this publicly-traded company’s Long-Term Debt to Equity is 3.37, and its Long-Term Debt to Total Capital is 502.94.